Upgrade custom themes and CSS to SharePoint 2013

 If you want to use the custom master page and custom CSS files together with the SharePoint 2013 theming experience, you must update the CSS files to use the new SharePoint 2013 color slots.
 If you want to access the custom master page from the themes user interface, you also have to create a master page preview file.
 For more information, see How to: Create a master page preview file in SharePoint 2013.

 If the custom master page depends on SharePoint 2010 CSS files: CSS files have changed significantly from SharePoint 2010 to SharePoint 2013.
 In many cases, you will have to rework the master page so that it can work with new classes before you can successfully apply it to the upgraded site.
-For more information about CSS classes, see the Using the host web CSS in apps for SharePoint section in Apps for SharePoint UX design guidelines.
+For more information about CSS classes, see the Using the host web CSS in apps for SharePoint section in SharePoint Add-ins UX design guidelines.

 Unmodified SharePoint 2010 CSS files and custom CSS files cannot be used on SharePoint 2013 sites.
 The following describes SharePoint 2013 changes that apply to SharePoint 2010 CSS and custom CSS files: